Our customers have been hired at: *Foot Note

 Restaurant Manager

-• Reduced labor costs by 17% percent while maintaining excellent service and profit levels
+- Reduced labor costs by 17% while maintaining excellent service and profit levels

-• Managed a 7-person team of cooks and back of house staff and a team of 8 front house staff for a busy steakhouse restaurant
+- Managed a seven-person team of cooks and back-of-house staff, and a team of eight front-of-house staff for a busy steakhouse restaurant

 December 2010 to February 2014